kimo-code211/Personal-Portfolio/README.md

-# Hakim Hakim — Personal Portfolio
+# Hakim Elia Ibrahim — Personal Portfolio

 A modern, responsive, hand-written personal portfolio website built with plain **HTML5**, **CSS3** and **vanilla JavaScript** — no frameworks, no build step, no dependencies to install.

-It presents me as an aspiring web developer while also showing my electronics and programming background as a third-year **BSc Electronics Technology** student (Communication Electronics option) at the University of Eastern Africa, Baraton.
+It presents me as an aspiring web developer while also showing my electronics and programming background as a **BSc Electronics Technology** student (Communication Electronics option) at the University of Eastern Africa, Baraton.